asayers/cbdr/instruction_count.md

 This works for `cargo check` (i.e. `rustc --emit=metadata`) compilations, and those were our main focus, as `-Z self-profile` is most fine-grained (i.e. at the query level) in the "check" part of the compilation.
 It could be possible to measure LLVM as well using `-Z no-llvm-threads`, but we haven't confirmed this works reliably.

-Additionally, it's harder to get determinstic and comparable results if multiple threads are involved, though queries themselves could remain pretty stable (except for unpredictable allocation in other threads inducing an ASLR-like effect).
+Additionally, it's harder to get deterministic and comparable results if multiple threads are involved, though queries themselves could remain pretty stable (except for unpredictable allocation in other threads inducing an ASLR-like effect).

 Long-term, we should try to do (at least) one of:
 * refactor `rustc` to hold one "profiler handle" (with its own counter) per-thread